OskinB/School-App/README.md

   * As a teacher, you can add an interview card where students would then book a timeslot.

 ## Stack
-This project was built with Vue.js and Sass and the data is stored loacally..
+This project was built with Vue.js and Sass and the data is stored loacally.